 In the months that follow there will be "fly by night" exporters coming out of the woodwork trying to make a quick profit off the JDM enthusiast community without regard for the quality of the vehicles they export (or try to export) or their reputation down the road.
 We, like a handful of other exporters with an established history and a reliable reputation will be the ones who are still here after the craze has died down.

-When can you buy a 1989 high-performance Nissan from GTR Garage?
+When can you buy a 1989 or 1990 high-performance Nissan from GTR Garage?
 Right now.
-2014 is here, and although demand is through the roof, we have still managed to locate 1989 models for our customers.
+2014 and 2015 is just around the corner, and although demand is through the roof, we have still managed to locate 1989 and 1990 models for our customers.
 However, we are strongly against pressuring our customers into purchasing vehicles at inflated prices because they are hard to find.
 While other exporters have double or tripled their mark-ups on vehicles they locate, ours remain the industry standard and will never increase in an attempt to make extra profit off our customer's enthusiasm for a certain vehicle.

 An advantage of using GTR Garage to import a vehicle, especially a 1989 model is the fact that we offer our customers 100% free storage at our secure facility until it turns 25 years old and is eligible to import into the United States.
 What makes this advantageous is the fact that 25 year rule runs to both the year and month of manufacture (more about this below).
 Essentially this means that a November 1989 BNR32 GT-R would not be eligible to import until November 1st, 2014.
 However, if you were to wait until October to locate and purchase one, there is going to be a premium associate with one that is ready for immediate export.